These Anzac Biscuits zing with the warmth of ground ginger that melds perfectly with the flavor of the golden syrup.

 - Mix the bicarb with 2 tablespoons of boiling water and then pour into the butter mixture stirring well.
 It should foam.
 Pour the foaming butter into the oats/flour mixture, mix well.

-- Roll spoonfuls of the mixture into balls, place on lined baking trays and press down with a fork.
+- Roll spoonfuls of the mixture into balls about the size of a small walnut, place on lined baking trays and press down with a fork.
+You should get between 30 to 32 balls of dough.

-- Bake for 15-20 minutes until golden brown.
-Watch them, they burn easily so if your oven runs hot, reduce the temp a little and bake for longer for that crispy biscuit.
+- Bake for 14-18 minutes until golden brown, turning halfway through.
+Watch them, they burn easily so if your oven runs hot, reduce the temp a little and bake for longer for a crispy biscuit.

 - Cool on wire racks and store in an airtight container.